 Soon, the trailer goes full chaos, with a man in a gas mask discovering dead animal carcasses, a bloody trail, and hanging antlers in Lucas' house.
 How did they get there?
 What happened to Lucas' family, the two other bears?
 Are they the monsters Lucas is so afraid of?

 Del Toro is famous for telling twisted versions of fairytales.
-Pan's Labyrinth, Shape of Water, and Crimson Peak all utilize fairytale tropes to tell stories of monsters, and monstrous men.
+Pan's Labyrinth, Shape of Water, and Crimson Peak all utilise fairytale tropes to tell stories of monsters, and monstrous men.

 Don't expect a happily-ever-after with Antlers.
 Check out the trailer below: